metacpan/metacpan-cpan-extracted/distros/G/Getopt-EX-Hashed/README.md

         has start => "s|begin=i";

     If the name and aliases contain underscore (`_`), another alias name is defined with dash (`-`) in place of underscores.
-So

         has a_to_z => "=s";

-    will be compiled into:
+    Above declaration will be compiled into the next string.

         a_to_z|a-to-z=s